Long Duration 50 kW Energy Storage with Aquifer Pumped Hydro

 Project Innovation

-A groundwater storage facility will be developed for the demonstration.
-Groundwater will be used to fill and drain a small surface reservoir.
-An existing well with 150 kW (200 HP) nameplate capacity will be retrofitted to also act as generator.
 At 35% generation efficiency, the well will produce 52.5 kW of power.
-The technology is behind-the-meter and will require a Net Energy Metering (NEM) interconnection agreement with SCE.
-For the demonstration, the stored energy will be discharged to provide on-peak power to SCE during the evening ramp up and recharged off-peak. [br /]
+The technology is behind-the-meter and the addition of solar (needed to start generation when the grid is down) gave us a Net Energy Metering (NEM) interconnection agreement with SCE.
+For the demonstration, the stored energy will be discharged to provide on-peak power to SCE during the evening ramp up and recharged off-peak.

 Project Benefits